samuelhoover/peer-critiques-anonymizer/README.md

 # ChE-401-402-peer-critiques-anonymizer

-This module anonymizes and aggregates the peer critiques in the given directory.
+This module anonymizes, aggregates, and distributes the peer critiques in the given directory.

-Written by Akash Jain for CHE-402-SPRING-2020, modified by Sam Hoover for CHE-401-FALL-2022 and CHE-401-FALL-2023.
+Written by Akash Jain for ChE 402 in Spring 2020, modified by Sam Hoover for ChE 401 for Fall 2022 & Fall 2023.

-Run code with `python3 anonymizer.py --path <path to folder with submissions>`.
+Run code with `python3 anonymizer.py -s <path to folder with submissions>`.

 # DEMO